matrix-org/matrix-spec-proposals/proposals/2260-change-aliases-auth-rules.md

 rules](https://matrix.org/docs/spec/rooms/v1#authorization-rules). `m.room.aliases`
 would instead be authorised following the normal rules for state events.

-As a corollary, only users with the power level necessary to send the `m.room.aliases` state event will be allowed to add entries to the room directory.
+TBD: are you still allowed to add rooms to the directory when you don't have the necessary power level?
+If so, presumably this happens without updating the `m.room.aliases` event.
+So:

+ * Is there any mechanism for syncing the alias list if you are later given ops?

+ * What if another user on your server has ops?
+What if Eve lacks ops and secretly adds `#offensive_alias:example.com`, and then Bob (who has ops) adds `#nice_alias:example.com`?
+How do we make sure that the offensive alias isn't published by Bob?

 Server admins will continue to be able to remove entries from the directory even if they do not have the right to send the `aliases` event (in which case the `m.room.aliases` event will become outdated).

 It would also be logical to allow the contents of `m.room.aliases` events to be redacted, as per [MSC2261](https://github.com/matrix-org/matrix-doc/issues/2261).

 ## Tradeoffs

-Perhaps we could instead allow room admins the ability to redact malicious `aliases` events?
-Or to issue new ones?
+Perhaps allowing room admins the ability to redact malicious `aliases` events is sufficient?
+Given that a malicious user could immediately publish a new `aliases` event (even if they have been banned from the room), it seems like that would be ineffective.

+Or we could just allow room admins to issue new `m.room.aliases` events (possibly restricting them to removing aliases, though it's TBD if state res would work reliably in this case).
+However, that seems to suffer the same problem as above.

 ## Potential issues